 The main aims of Gatwick's strategy for surface access are contradictory.
 On the one hand, the airport says it will aim to increase the use of sustainable transport by passengers and staff.
 On the other hand the strategy proposes increases in highway capacity and car parking.
 This is because the increase in passenger numbers the airport is seeking far outweighs its sustainable transport proposals.
-The airport's proposals would result in a steady and substantial increase in car travel to the airport, with total passengers accessing the airport by car in 2047 almost 40% higher than in 2019.
+The airport's proposals would result in a steady and substantial increase in car travel to the airport, with total passengers arriving by car in 2047 almost 40% higher than in 2019.

 Gatwick's proposals are inadequate and unacceptable.
-There should be no increase in the number of passengers accessing the airport by road.
-Instead the airport should be required progressively to reduce the absolute number of passengers accessing the airport by road as a condition of any expansion.
-A reduction trajectory should be set, monitored and enforced.
+There should be no increase in the number of passengers arriving at the airport by car.
+Instead the airport should be required to reduce the absolute number of passengers using car transport as a condition of any expansion.